sportyCodey/Java/README.md

 # Java
 Some of my work in Java

-Before I get into the details.
-Here's a quick run down of what's posted by each folder:
+Before I get into the details, here's a quick run down of each folder posted:

 Solutions to problems in the Data Structures class I took:
 Beetle,